carbon-language/carbon-lang/llvm/docs/AMDGPUDwarfExtensionsForHeterogeneousDebugging.rst

 Motivation
 ==========

-This document proposes a set of backwards compatible extensions to DWARF Version 5 [:ref:`DWARF <amdgpu-dwarf-DWARF>`] for consideration of inclusion into a future DWARF Version 6 standard to support heterogeneous debugging.
+This document presents a set of backwards compatible extensions to DWARF Version 5 [:ref:`DWARF <amdgpu-dwarf-DWARF>`] to support heterogeneous debugging.

-The remainder of this section provides motivation for each proposed feature in terms of heterogeneous debugging on commercially available AMD GPU hardware (AMDGPU).
+The remainder of this section provides motivation for each extension in terms of heterogeneous debugging on commercially available AMD GPU hardware (AMDGPU).
 The goal is to add support to the AMD [:ref:`AMD <amdgpu-dwarf-AMD>`] open source Radeon Open Compute Platform (ROCm) [:ref:`AMD-ROCm